 An Algorithm Explained

-An algorithm in principle is a series of step by step instructions in order to solve a problem or do something useful.
-They have an input which goes through a series of computations and finally produces an output.
+An algorithm in principle is a series of step by step instructions in order to solve a problem.
+Algorithms have an input which goes through a series of computations and finally produces an output.

 An algorithm has a definite beginning and a definite end.